fnva/pexeso-memory-game/README.md

 # pexeso-memory-game
 Pexeso memory game about tools.
 Match them with their usage or accessory.
 Built in PHP

-Language support (without 100% accurate translates):
+Language support (without 100% accurate translations):
 - English
 - Slovak
 - Russian